parkinsons-toolkit/app-content/pages-content/managing-symptoms/anxiety.md

 - Call Samaritans on Freephone 116 123.
 They're open 24 hours a day and are there to listen
 - Contact NHS 111 (England) or NHS Direct 0845 46 47 (Wales)
 - f you are under the care of a local crisis team, contact them

-For more details, the charity Mind has information about how to seek urgent mental health support.

 For more details, the charity <a href="https://www.mind.org.uk/need-urgent-help/" class="external-link" target="_blank" rel="noopener noreferrer">Mind</a> has information about <a href="https://www.mind.org.uk/need-urgent-help/" class="external-link" target="_blank" rel="noopener noreferrer">how to seek urgent mental health support</a>t.